-According to the National Center for Education Statistics, without strong physical security, no cybersecurity professionals can claim to provide true information security or effective security controls.
+According to the National Center for Education Statistics, no cybersecurity professionals can claim to provide true information security or effective security controls without strong physical security.
 RedTeam Security's physical penetration test experts know exactly how bad actors gain physical access to sensitive, secured areas.
 They use this experience to provide recommendations to improve access controls and, therefore, overall security posture.

 You will realize two main benefits from Red Team's Physical Penetration Testing Services:

-RedTeam Security will provide remediation suggestions that will improve an organization's overall security program.
+RedTeam Security will provide remediation suggestions to improve an organization's overall security program.
 A RedTeam Security Physical Penetration Test will expand your security awareness program to include testing the procedures, alarm and access systems, and physical barriers that protect the sensitive information located at your physical location.

 RedTeam Security's physical pen testing solution uncovers real-world vulnerabilities in the physical barriers and the systems that support them, meant to protect employees, sensitive information, and expensive hardware.
-Physical pen test specialists create simulated attacks that mimic the actions that criminals might take to gain unauthorized access to sensitive equipment, data centers, or sensitive information.
-Some of the tested barriers might include doors and locks, fences, intrusion alarms, or even security guards and other employees.
-A RedTeam ethical hacker may leverage social engineering techniques to convince well-intentioned employees to provide them building access that they should not have.
+Physical pen test specialists create simulated attacks that mimic criminals' actions to gain unauthorized access to sensitive equipment, data centers, or sensitive information.
+Some tested barriers might include doors and locks, fences, intrusion alarms, or even security guards and other employees.
+A RedTeam ethical hacker may leverage social engineering techniques to convince well-intentioned employees to provide building access that they should not have.
 They might even gain access to a meeting room and pick up credentials, access badges, or information left unattended.

-RedTeam Security teams know precisely how criminals might gain access to both computer systems and buildings.
-A security consultant may rely upon any or all these methods to gain access to the specified locations during a physical penetration test and to identify damage that could be done once that access is gained.
+RedTeam Security teams know precisely how criminals might access computer systems and buildings.
+A security consultant may rely upon any or all these methods to gain access to the specified locations during a physical penetration test and identify damage that could be done once that access is gained.
 A security consultant will take photos of:

 Learn more about RedTeam Security's Physical Penetration Testing Methodology.